Web-European-Conference/blog/_drafts/_2015-09-25-01-day-to-the-conference-middleware-horsdal.markdown

 - agenda
 ---

-Before you head to the pre-conference aperitivo, one last session: **Why Middleware?** and we asked [Christian Horsdal](http://www.horsdal-consult.dk/) to tell us more about his session and about himself.
+Before you head to the pre-conference aperitivo, one last session: **Why Middleware?**.
+We asked [Christian Horsdal](http://www.horsdal-consult.dk/) to tell us more about his session and about himself.

 And we this post we concluded our overview of all sessions of the conference.
 After the coffee-break you can choose between: